Albatros D.Va

 Late-war Albatros refinement.

 The Albatros D.Va, a refinement of the D.III line, entered service as Allied fighters improved rapidly.
 Its semi-monocoque plywood fuselage delivered stiffness and aerodynamic cleanliness, while sesquiplane wings sought lift with reduced drag.
 Strength issues in lower wings and control harmony defined both its limits and its handling signature.
-This article assesses structure, aerodynamics, armament, and service record.
+This comprehensive analysis explores the D.Va's development, engineering features, operational deployment, and lasting influence on fighter design.
+Based on extensive archival research documented in Charles E. MacKay's authoritative work German Aircraft in the Great War 1914-1918, this article presents the complete story of Germany's late-war Albatros fighter and its role in the evolution of aerial combat.

 Albatros D.Va: clean lines and semi-monocoque fuselage shaping late-war German fighter design.